-- speak to the pupil about the concerns in a secure and private place - activate the local safeguarding procedures and refer the case to the local authority's designated officer

-- seek advice from the Forced Marriage Unit on 020 7008 0151 or fmu@fco.gov.uk - refer the pupil to an education welfare officer, pastoral tutor, learning mentor, or school counsellor, as appropriate.
+- speak to the pupil about the concerns in a secure and private place. - activate the local safeguarding procedures through the local authority - seek advice from the Forced Marriage Unit on 020 7008 0151 or fmu@fco.gov.uk. - refer the pupil to additional support which may include, pastoral tutor, learning mentor, school counsellor or other appropriate agencies.